iway1/react-native-keyboard-avoider/README.md

 - Consistent cross platform behavior by default
 - More responsive scroll view
     - Section based scrolling (show entire section when keyboard visible)
-- Works with any layout
+- Multiple behaviors that work with *any* layout
-- Switch between "avoid entire view" and "show focused text input" behavior
 - Compatible with Expo
 - Avoids pitfalls of similar libraries that lead to bad DX and bad UX.
     - Comparison with React Native's [KeyboardAvoidingView](#comparison-with-keyboardavoidingview)
     - Comparison with [react-native-keyboard-aware-scroll-view](#comparison-with-react-native-keyboard-aware-scroll-view)

 ## Installation